Get Started

 A registered agent is a designated person or business that receives official legal documents, state notices, and service of process on behalf of your Texas business.
 Your registered agent is your company's official point of contact for important government and legal correspondence.

 Every LLC, corporation, and similar business entity operating in Texas is generally expected to maintain a registered agent with a physical presence in the state.
-At Texas Registered Agent, we provide this service for $99 per year—giving you privacy protection, reliable document handling, and compliance support without premium pricing.
+We provide this service for $99 per year—giving you privacy protection, reliable document handling, and compliance support without premium pricing.

 What Does a Registered Agent Do?